 By 1979, I was ready to give up the ranch and go back to a peaceful life in India.
 All the community members were fighting, and I was becoming more and more confused.
 We were hundreds of thousands of dollars in debt, and things seemed to be getting worse by the day.
 I decided to go back to Sai Baba and ask him what to do.
 To my amazement, he said to keep going, that it would work.

 I came back from India with new energy.
 As it happened almost all of the original 13 people had decided that the Feathered Pipe Ranch could not support them and had gone on to seek other employment, leaving the craziest of us to pursue the vision.

 Fortunately, there are such things as miracles, crazy wisdom, and the greatness that comes from not realizing you are trying to do the impossible.
 And of course, we were never alone.
 The power and beauty of this land have inspired the aspirations and self-sacrifice of many hundreds of people who have contributed to the Feathered Pipe Ranch.

-By the grace of God, for 40 years we are happily continuing to offer seminars and retreats at the Feathered Pipe Ranch.
+By the grace of God, for more than 40 years, we are happily continuing to offer seminars and retreats at the Feathered Pipe Ranch.
 We are the leading educational center in the sense that we are taking people who, for the most part, have already “grown up” and “succeeded” and are looking for something higher and better in life.

 To you, we offer the beauty and serenity of Nature and food for the mind, body, and soul.